CyberFlameGO/svnpython/Doc/library/urllib2.rst

    For 200 error codes, the response object is returned immediately.

-   For non-200 error codes, this simply passes the job on to the :samp:`{protocol}_error_code` handler methods, via :meth:`OpenerDirector.error`.
+   For non-200 error codes, this simply passes the job on to the :meth:`protocol_error_code` handler methods, via :meth:`OpenerDirector.error`.
    Eventually, :class:`urllib2.HTTPDefaultErrorHandler` will raise an :exc:`HTTPError` if no other handler handles the error.

 .. _urllib2-examples: